cube-js/cube/docs/Cube.js-Frontend/Query-Format.md

 - `operator`: An operator to be used in filter.
 Only some operators are available for measures, for dimensions available operators depend on the type of the dimension.
 Please see the reference below for the full list of available operators.
 - `values`: An array of values for the filter.
 Values must be of type String.
-If you need to pass a date, pass it as a string in `YYYY-MM-DD` format.
+If you need to pass a date, pass it as a string in `YYYY-MM-DD`.

 #### Filtering Dimensions vs Filtering Measures
 Filters are applied differently to dimensions and measures.